googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

     <td><code>sessionTimeout</code></a></td>
     <td><code>number</code></a></td>
     <td>
-      The <a href="https://support.google.com/analytics/answer/2795871">session timeout</a> amount (in minutes) of the Google Analytics property hits are being sent to.
-By default this value is 30 minutes, which is the same default for new Google Analytics properties.
+      The <a href="https://support.google.com/analytics/answer/2795871">session timeout</a> amount (in minutes) of the Google Analytics property.
+By default this value is 30 minutes, which is the same default used for new Google Analytics properties.
 The value set for this plugin should always be the same as the property setting in Google Analytics.<br>
       <strong>Default:</strong> <code>30</code>
   </td>
   </tr>